cliffordcarnmo/dear-denmark/README.md

 # dear-denmark
 A PC demoscene partyproduction released at TRSAC 2013.
 Mainly coded on the ferry to Denmark and at the party.

+Built using GCC/MinGW and Eclipse CDT on Windows 7.

 ~~~
          ______        ___     ___
     _____\___  |____  |   |___|   |